-A poorly implemented Human-Computer interface (HCI) adds to workload, increases frustration, stress, and confusion, and can ultimately impact safety, reliability, production, and profitability.
+A poorly implemented Human-Machine interface (HMI) adds to workload, increases frustration, stress, and confusion, and can ultimately impact safety, reliability, production, and profitability.
 A properly implemented human-computer interface can reduce operator work load, improve situational awareness, and aid the operator in preventing minor deviations from becoming major incidents.

 Does the following seem familiar?